 The app makes controlling the fireplace incredibly easy.
-When you open the app, you will see that it has large, visual buttons for all of the different options that your MagikFlame fireplaces comes with.
-You can change the heat settings, the visual type of the flames, switch between crackling log sounds or nature sounds, and easily turn your fireplace on or off.
+When you open the app, you will see that it has large, visual buttons for all of the different options that your MagikFlame fireplaces come with.
+You can change the heat settings, and the visual type of the flames, switch between crackling log sounds or nature sounds, and easily turn your fireplace on or off.

 When you wake in your bedroom in the morning, you can simply turn your fireplace on out in the main room so that the room is warm by the time that you get there.
 When you are ready to retire for the night, you can also easily turn the fireplace off once you are cozy in your bed.